Enterprise resource planning can help organise inventory, prepare for customer demand and improve productivity.

 ERP can optimise business processes and drastically improve response times.
 This will improve virtual communication across the supply chain and internal communication between unrelated departments.
 This can have a positive impact on collaborating across your business.

-These close collaborations with partners can mean that specific challenges are met in a timely fashion.
+With these close collaborations with partners, it means that specific challenges are met in a timely fashion.

-With a quick response to change, it can ultimately improve your customer relationship, which is just one of the ways ERP software can impact as a continuous business improvement tool.
+With a quick response to change, it can ultimately improve your customer relationships.
+This is just one of the ways ERP software can impact as a continuous business improvement tool.
 By finding important information with satisfaction, your business will be more prompt in leveraging development opportunities.

 If a process is definable and repeatable, then chances are it’s better off automated.

-ERP systems such as Pegasus Opera 3 integrates quality control and manufacturing management – purchase invoices matched against goods, job profits can be assessed and stock control managed all from one place; creating a streamlined, cost-effective manufacturing solution.
+ERP systems such as Pegasus Opera and Sage 200c integrate quality control and manufacturing management – purchase invoices matched against goods, job profits can be assessed and stock control managed all from one place; creating a streamlined, cost-effective manufacturing solution.

 A great ERP system can help businesses improve these processes and efficiencies so less labour time is required to complete the same amount of work.
-Additionally, an ERP that can automate manual process, freeing up more labour hours that can be reinvested into higher return activities.
+Additionally, an ERP can automate manual processes, which frees up more labour hours that can be reinvested into higher-return activities.